ucsd-dsc-arts/dsc160-final-group9/README.md

 - [train_model](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/train_model.ipynb): complete '.ipynb' file for training lstm model.
 - [generate_music](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/predict.ipynb): complete '.ipynb' file for generating music with lstm model.

-Link each of these items to your .ipynb or .py files within this seection, and provide a brief explanation of what the code does.
-Reading this section we should have a sense of how to run your code.

 ## Results

 (30 points)

-This section should summarize your results and will embed links to documentation to significant outputs.
-This should document both process and show artistic results.
-This can include figures, sound files, videos, bitmaps, as appropriate to your generative art idea.
-Each result should include a brief textual description, and all should be listed below:

-- image files (`.jpg`, `.png` or whatever else is appropriate)
-- audio files (`.wav`, `.mp3`)
-- written text as `.pdf`

 ### Audio Generation
 <b>Classical-Piano-Composer</b>